ashwinash333/Autologin-Project/README.md

   Replace the values with original ones

-  We can add the credentials as many as you want just make it sure to be as the above format
+  We can add the credentials as many as you want just make sure to be as the above json format

 4. To execute go to Autologin-project/Autologin/Autologin/bin/Debug/autologin.exe